Improved Integrality Gap in Max-Min Allocation: or Topology at the North Pole: Economical DE-sequences

 \section{Economical DE-sequences}

+In this section we start our proof of Theorem~\ref{thm:main} by introducing a couple of important definitions and our main tool.
+The key to improving the bound from the previous section is to improve upon Observation~\ref{obs:basic}, whose proof amounts to saying that any explosion has a cover that is the union of three blocks.
+For example, if the intersection of $\alpha$-hyperedges $e$ and $f$ happens to contain at least two resources, then their explosion has a cover that is the union of only two blocks, a clear savings over Observation~\ref{obs:basic}.
+Thus the lack of such explosions introduces restrictions on the remaining graph $G$ and helps in searching for not one, but perhaps a sequence of two explosions which has a cover that is the union of fewer than six blocks, the fewer the better, again a savings over Observation~\ref{obs:basic}.
+The lack of such a sequence introduces further restrictions that we can exploit.

-In this section we start our proof of Theorem~\ref{thm:main} by establishing a couple of important tools.
-Our improvement on Section~\ref{sec:warmup} relies on finding DE-sequences whose accounting (through their covers) is done more economically when some of the explosions are packed together.
-We use two different approaches, one based on total value (treated in Section~\ref{sec:cheap}) and the other based on total cardinality (Section~\ref{sec:card}).
+More generally, our improvement on Section~\ref{sec:warmup} relies on finding DE-sequences whose accounting (through their covers) is done more economically when some of the explosions are packed together.
+We use two different approaches, one based on total value (in the form of ``cheap DE-sequences") and the other based on total cardinality (``$i/j$-DE-sequences").